-He is an award-winning Chartered Financial Planner and holds the Certificate in Discretionary Investment Management, as well as being a qualified coach and mentor.
-He is managing director and sits on our investment committee.
+He is an award-winning CFP™ Professional and Chartered Financial Planner and holds the Certificate in Discretionary Investment Management, as well as being a qualified coach and mentor.
+He is now managing director and sits on our investment committee.

 Alasdair has expertise in pensions and investments, with a particular passion for lifetime financial planning.
 He is an accredited Retirement Planning Specialist and Later Life Advice Specialist and is authorised to deal with Final Salary and Defined Benefit pension transfers.

-Alasdair is an active contributor to the wider financial planning profession, and is vice-chair of the influential Expert Practitioner Panel at the Personal Finance Society, which supports and shares best practice across the sector and pushes for higher standards and better consumer outcomes.
+Alasdair is an active contributor to the wider financial planning profession.
+He chairs the influential Expert Practitioner Panel at the Personal Finance Society, which supports and shares best practice across the sector and pushes for higher standards and better consumer outcomes.